 According to the 1991 Treasury Regulations, the only “safe harbor” for a simultaneous exchange is using the services of a qualified intermediary (QI).
 This is also sometimes called an exchange accommodator or facilitator.
 That individual provides written instructions to the closing officers, prepares the exchange agreement and other necessary documents.
 The taxpayer is then insulated from any “constructive receipt” issues.
 The QI format can be easily converted to a delayed exchange, which eliminates the time pressure of trying to close the entire transaction simultaneously.

 As an investor, there are a number of reasons you may consider a 1031 exchange, including:

-●Buyers looking at a property that has better return prospects, or buyers may want to diversify assets
+- Buyers who look at a property that has better return prospects, or buyers may want to diversify assets

-●Buyers may want to look into a managed property rather than one to manage themselves
+- A buyer may want to look into a managed property rather than one to manage themselves

-●Buyers may wish to consolidate several properties into one or divide a single property into several assets
+- Buyers may wish to consolidate several properties into one or divide a single property into several assets

-●Buyers may want to avoid depreciation recapture
+- The buyer may want to avoid depreciation recapture

 The tax advantage the 1031 exchange provides, is a wonderful opportunity for investors purchasing rural land.
 Rule’s complexities allow for a great deal of flexibility.
 At the same time, they make it prudent for you to obtain competent professional assistance at nearly every step of the process.